 Prescribed fires are planned, implemented, and reported according to individual agency policy.
 Minimum requirements for Federal Agencies are described in the Interagency Prescribed Fire Planning and Implementation Procedures Guide.

+ADEC Open Burn Approvals are required prior to the ignition of prescribed fires.
+They are available from the ADEC Open Burn Application webpage.
+Regulations and additional information are available from the ADEC Air Permit Program webpage.

-ADEC Open Burn Application webpageADEC Air Permit Program webpageIgnition of prescribed fire is subject to restriction based on National and Alaska Preparedness Levels.
-(Reference AIMGAIMG for Alaska Preparedness Level information.)
+Ignition of prescribed fire is subject to restriction based on National and Alaska Preparedness Levels.
+(Reference AIMG for Alaska Preparedness Level information.)

 A dispatch center will be assigned to support every prescribed fire.
-It is the responsibility of the agency conducting a burn to identify an appropriate dispatch center and coordinate activities with them.
+It is the responsibility of the agency conducting a burn to identify the appropriate dispatch center and coordinate activities with them.
 In most cases this will be the local dispatch center responsible for the area/zone where the burn is being conducted.
 In some cases (e.g., local dispatch closed for season) AICC will be assigned.
 Extended hours for the assigned dispatch center will be negotiated prior to ignition.
-The agency conducting the burn is responsible for ensuring that a funding agreement is in place for any extended hours dispatch support that is necessary as well as for any travel and transportation expenses, crew salaries, and other project expenses incurred by the Protecting Agency supporting the burn.
+The agency conducting the burn is responsible for ensuring that a funding agreement is in place for costs associated with any extended hours for dispatch support as well as any travel and transportation expenses, crew salaries, and other project expenses incurred by the Protecting Agency supporting the prescribed fire.
 Billing procedures and charge codes will be established prior to orders being placed and included in the project plan as described in Section IV.D.

 Each day prior to ignition, the Burn Boss is responsible for establishing communications with the assigned dispatch center, ensuring they are aware of planned burn activities, and have a copy of the prescribed fire plan and/or incident action plan according to agency policy.
 At a minimum, the dispatch center will be made aware of: